 Is It Healthier for Your Nails

-Is it a healthier option than gels or acrylics?
+Is SNS better than gels or acrylics?
 The simple truth, it won’t hurt your nails any less than the other options out there but it does last longer than traditional polishes or gels.
 If you are looking to save time and/or money, then you might want to try using a dip powder next time.

 I hope this gives you another alternative to beautiful nails.
 Leave me a message letting me know how yours turned out.
 I would love to see some pictures.